HISTORY OF SUNBURY WEST PRIMARY SCHOOL No. 5006

 The rigour of education continued to grow throughout this decade.
 Schools continued to become much more autonomous.
 Financial management underpinned each schools staffing flexibility.
 New programs could be initiated once clear direction was established through Strategic Planning.
 Staff could be appointed if funding was adequate.
 However, as enrolments decreased, so too did flexibility.

 At our peak, our staff profile consisted of:

 4 Specialist staff – L.O.T.E.
 Indonesian, Art, Music, Physical Education

 12 ES Staff

 It was during this period that great things happened in Education.
-For the first time ever, Principals and schools shared common dialogue, goals were set at a Regional level and all staff including the Regional Director, were fully focussed on continual improvement and building the capacity of staff.
-Professional development reflected this initiative and many opportunities for professional growth were available.
-Network colleagues were seen as a source of valuable information and these years saw the use of comprehensive data sets as a means of measuring the value add component of children.
+For the first time ever, Principals and schools shared a common dialogue, goals were set at a Regional level, and all staff, including the Regional Director, were fully focussed on continual improvement and building the capacity of staff.
+Professional development reflected this initiative, and many opportunities for professional growth were available.
+Network colleagues were seen as a source of valuable information, and these years saw the use of comprehensive data sets as a means of measuring the value-added component of children.
 Real and continuous growth in specific areas was required by schools.
-We did this through the development of Strategic plans, Annual Implementation plans and the use of a Performance and Development culture amongst our staff.
+We did this through the development of Strategic Plans, Annual Implementation plans and the use of a Performance and Development culture amongst our staff.